YanelPaulette/WEB/content/english/_index.md

     enable: true
     label: View Works
     link: project
-  content: " Sitio en contrucción. "
+  content: " Imagination is the only weapon in the war against reality"
   enable: true
-  title: I BELIEVE IN GREAT IDEAS
+  title: Project
 service:
   enable: true
 ---